pTpTk/PCIe_data_transmitor/README.md

 Contrary to common beliefs, I did try to debug the program.
 ### adc_control

-I striped away everything except the sync control components.
+I striped away everything except the sync control components, did not work.
 ### clk_out

 I hardcoded the vsync and hsync counts, and the design works.